WEC-Sim/WEC-Sim/source/getting_started.rst

 Getting Started
 ===============
-This section provides instructions on how to download and install the `WEC-Sim <https://github.com/WEC-Sim/WEC-Sim>`_ code, the `BEMIO <https://github.com/WEC-Sim/bemio>`_preprocessing code, and how to run WEC-Sim simulations.
+This section provides instructions on how to download and install the `WEC-Sim <https://github.com/WEC-Sim/WEC-Sim>`_ code, the `BEMIO <https://github.com/WEC-Sim/bemio>`_ preprocessing code, and how to run WEC-Sim simulations.

 MATLAB Toolbox Requirements
 ------------------------------